Disservin/Smallbrain/README.md

 After some time I began implementing a NNUE into Smallbrain, with the help of Luecx from [Koivisto](https://github.com/Luecx/Koivisto).<br>
 As of now Smallbrain has a NNUE trained on 500m depth 9 fens generated with the built in data generator and using [CudAD trainer](https://github.com/Luecx/CudAD) to ultimately train the network.

+## News

+The latest development version support for FRC has been added, the neural network has been retrained <br>
+with additional FRC data while being on par in classical.

 ## Compile

 Compile it using the Makefile in ./src